vikrampawar/stories/pages/AtThePark.md

 The last 'Anda' did not come from Takkarram because he has not picked up more grass yet.
 So he came out of his present state in a jerk.
-He looked towards where the last 'Anda' emanated from.
+He looked around to see where the last 'Anda' emanated from.
 It seemed to be from beyond the grass mound on his right.
-He wondered where it came from, as he was not aware of his own creation.
+He wondered where it came from, as he was not aware of his own phenomenal creation.
-He dispersed the grass curious to see.
+He dispersed the grass curious to see the source.
 There looking at him intently, he found Chikka.

 'Who are you?
 Why did you say "Anda"'? asked Takkarram impatiently.

 'Sir, I wanted to help you'.

 'Whaaat !!??...
 What do you mean help, what help?'.
 One could sense a bit of irriation in his voice.
-Here he was trying to woo his beloved - one would imagine, as in the present case, it looks quite untenable proposition -  and this little blot on the landscape coming in his way.
+Here he was trying to woo his beloved - one would imagine, as in the present case, it looks quite untenable proposition -  and this little blot on the landscape coming in his way putting spanner in the works.

 'Sir, I noticed you were having trouble calling mam.
 I've been watching you for a while and guessed that you were going to pick up more grass before calling mam.
 I thought I'll speed up the process and also save some grass, I was getting drowned in it.
 I don't think you'd like facing the park keeper after what you've done.'